p30help/AzureBlobStorage.Sample/README.md

 # AzureBlobStorage.Sample
-sample project of working with azure blob storage
+sample project of Azure Blob Storage in .net6 (with Azurite as emulator)

+run `docker-compose up` before the project